St. Thomas Aquinas Catholic Secondary School (Oakville): Academics

-St. Thomas Aquinas offers programs for university-, college-, and workplace-bound students.
+St. Thomas Aquinas offers academic programs oriented toward university, college, and workplace destinations.
 The school is the only Catholic school in Oakville that offers IB (International Baccalaureate), a "non-profit" educational foundation offering four highly respected programmes of international education that develop the intellectual, personal, emotional and social skills needed to live, learn and work in a rapidly globalizing world.
 The school also offers programs for special-needs students under the Special Education department.

 Regional programs

 St. Thomas Aquinas is the host school for several regional programs for both the Halton Catholic and Halton Public school boards.
 These programs are available to all students in either board providing they meet any applicable prerequisites.
 These programs are Specialist High Skills Major (SHSM) programs.